Jachdich/openrazer-key-heatmap/README.md

 Replace your `/usr/lib/python3/dist-packages/openrazer_daemon/misc/key_event_management.py` with `key_event_management.py` from this repo.

+This file seems to be in different places, on arch it was `/usr/lib/python3.9/site-packages/openrazer_daemon/misc/key_event_management.py`.

 # !!!!IMPORTANT!!!!

 It is very VERY VERY important to specify the heatmap location.
 This is done by editing the very first line of code. **YOU MUST DO THIS OR THE DRIVER WILL CRASH.
 IT MUST ALSO BE AN ABSOLUTE PATH THAT WILL NOT CHANGE (i.e. NOT a USB drive)**. sorry for the overemphesis.